IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2023/course_outline.md

 - Mini-lecture on geologic time by powers of ten (10)
 - Wrap up and recap (5)

+##### Post-class notes

+- Timing was almost there: had to skip the very last (LaTeX math) exercise
+- Make sure to use **lab** hub, not one of the others!
+- Students may need to be told they can log onto the OIT computers (many were working on own)

 #### Operators

 - Motivating example and mini-lec on planetary temperature; take notes in a markdown cell(s) with latex math in today's notebook.
 Part 1: energy balance in words and formula for power input rate.
 (10)